edenreich/engineering-blog/posts/ollama-on-kubernetes.md

 Running an LLM fully locally can be cost effective, not as expensive as you might think.

-All the manifests and a quick guide is in [here](https://github.com/edenreich/ollama-kubernetes).
+All the manifests and a quick guide are in [here](https://github.com/edenreich/ollama-kubernetes).

 If you'd like me to cover deploying and managing Home-assistant, how to deploy this on Google Kubernetes Engine, let me know.